 — Tony Meeder, SD

 You don’t have to use a precision ag system to make satellite imagery work for you.

 For farmers who are not yet using a precision ag system, you can still put satellite imagery to work in your fields.
 Any FBN member with marked fields in their account can analyze their field maps.
 But if they are utilizing a precision system, FBN members can add files from more than 60 systems, and analyze maps directly from their account.
 No more switching between systems or remembering multiple usernames and passwords.

-When you join the FBN Network, you get access to satellite imagery and a wide range of services as soon as your field boundaries have been added.
+When you join FBN, you get access to satellite imagery and a wide range of services as soon as your field boundaries have been added.